Peter00010/coding-challenge-phase1-week-1/Speed detector/README.md

-# Challenge 2: Speed Detector (Toy Problem)
+# Speed Detector

+## Overview

-Write a program that takes the speed of a car as input e.g 80.
-If the speed is less than 70, it should print “Ok”.
-Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
+The Speed Detector is a simple JavaScript program designed to monitor vehicle speeds and provide real-time feedback to drivers.
+This program takes the speed of a car as input and assesses whether the driver is within the speed limit or if demerit points should be assigned.

+## Usage

+1. **Input Speed:** The user is prompted to input the speed of the car.
+The input should be a numeric value representing the speed in km/h.

+    ```javascript
+    // Example: User input speed
+    let speed = 80;
+    ```

+2. **Output Results:**
-For example, if the speed is 80, it should print: “Points: 2”.
-If the driver gets more than 12 points, the function should print: “License suspended”.
+   - If the speed is less than 70 km/h, it displays "Ok," indicating the driver is within the speed limit.

-This program uses IF statement to allow for different conditions to be checked.
-It(mine) uses alerts (not console.log) to display the output.
-I really hope everything's clear.
-If not, please tell me.
-I will be glad to share with you.

---A simple tool for monitoring vehicle speeds.
+   - For speeds exceeding 70 km/h, the program calculates demerit points: one point for every 5 km/h over the limit.
+   - The total demerit points are then displayed as "Points: X."

+    ```javascript
+    // Example: Output demerit points based on input speed
+    if (speed < 70) {
+      alert("Ok");
+    } else {
+      let demeritPoints = Math.floor((speed - 70) / 5);
+      alert("Points: " + demeritPoints);

+      if (demeritPoints > 12) {
+        alert("License suspended");
+      }
+    }
+    ```

+## License

+Feel free to use, modify, and distribute this code for educational and non-commercial purposes.
+If you have any questions or suggestions, please open an issue.

+Enjoy monitoring vehicle speeds with the Speed Detector!